Quantifier Elimination and Invariant Theory: Applications to Quaternions, Octonions, and Other Algebras: Results

-\begin{remark} The conditions for the language extension $E$ \Cref{QEInv} seem somewhat far fetched.
+\begin{remark} The conditions for the language extension $E$ in \Cref{QEInv} seem somewhat far fetched.
 However, note that so called \textit{first fundamental theorems} (see \cite{sym}) give explicit descriptions of generators for many invariant algebras of $k$-algebras, and their corresponding automorphism groups (or subgroups thereof) by means of \textit{tensor forms}.
 These are usually stated for the algebraically closed case, however, it should be possible to often use Zariski denseness arguments, as we did in the proof of \Cref{ocinv}, to infer back to the real closed case. \end{remark}

 What about algebras $\A$ over an algebraically closed field (in the following always denoted $k$)?
 Compactness of the acting group was essential in the real closed case.
-Comparing with \Cref{orbit}, we see that in general $\mathrm{Aut}(\A)$ (or subgroups thereof) separate only orbit closures, which need not separate $\emptyset$-types.
-Unfortunately compactness for linear algebraic groups $G$ over $k$, only holds in the case of $G$ finite, restricting us quite a bit.
+Comparing with \Cref{orbit}, we see that for a general reductive linear algebraic group $G$, $k[V]^G$ separates only orbit closures, which need not separate $\emptyset$-types.
+Over $k=\C$, a natural remedy would again be to require $G$ to be compact in the Euclidean topology.
+However, a compact complex affine algebraic group must already be finite, restricting us quite a bit.